 Tummy tucks specifically target the lower abdomen, the “belly” area.
 The goal is to address the sagging skin that has created a pooch.
 Excess skin is trimmed.
 Excess fat is removed.
 And the underlying muscles are pulled together and stitched into place to create a firmer, narrower waist.

 Candidates For Abdominoplasty

 Whether a tummy tuck would be right for you is a question of fat pockets versus sagging skin.
 Liposuction is an effective procedure for removing unwanted pockets of fat in the belly area.
 Liposuction, however, does not address sagging, stretched skin or muscle.
 For sagging skin and separated muscles, a tummy tuck is a better procedure.
 Dr. Lipton may include some liposuction during the tuck surgery to remove unwanted fat.

 Two things patients need to consider.
 First, if you’re thinking you may want to have additional children in the future, this isn’t the time for a tummy tuck.
 Pregnancy and the associated localized weight gain will negate the results of your tummy tuck.
 Second, Dr. Lipton wants his tummy tuck patients to be within 10 percent of their ideal body weight before having a tummy tuck.
-This is not a weight loss procedure.
+This is not a weight-loss procedure.

-Tummy Tuck procedures
+Types of Tummy Tuck procedures

 Dr. Lipton performs either a full or mini tummy tuck for his patients.
 These procedures may include some liposuction if fat pockets are also prevalent.